Linking thermodynamics and measurements of protein stability: Heat induced unfolding

 Inserting Eqs.~\eqref{eq:N.baseline.te} and \eqref{eq:U.baseline.te} in Eq.~\eqref{eq:santoro} and using $K=\exp(-\Delta_rG_U(T)/RT)$ we get:

 where $\Delta T = T - T_{ref}$ and $\Delta_rG_U(T)$ given by Eq.~\eqref{eq:constant.deltaCp.2}.

 Eq.~\eqref{eq.heat.unf} has been used in the literature to analyse temperature unfolding followed in particular by CD spectroscopy \citep{greenfield2013}.
 In addition to the four or five parameters describing the baselines, three thermodynamic parameters, $\Delta H_U(T_m)$, $\Delta _rC_{p,U}$ and $T_m$ are obtained from fits to the equation.
 The values obtained for the thermodynamic parameters depend on the change in the signal in a narrow interval around $T_m$.
 Often both $T_m$ and $\Delta H_U(T_m)$ can be determined from the analysis with a reasonable accuracy.
-However, $\Delta _rC_{p,U}$ can often not be reliably fit.
+However, $\Delta _rC_{p,U}$ can generally not be reliably fit from spectroscopic measurements of thermal unfolding \citep{zweifel2001studies}.
 This parameter divided by $T$ gives the curvature in how $\Delta _rG_U$ changes with $T$ (Eq.~\eqref{eq:deltaG.curvature}), which in the interval around $T_m$ is small compared to the slope of $\Delta _rG_U$.
-It may thus be advisable to set $\Delta _rC_{p,U} = 0$ in Eq.~\eqref{eq:constant.deltaCp.2}, or to use a predicted value \citep{geierhaas2007bppred}, when fitting to Eq.~\eqref{eq.heat.unf}. $\Delta _rC_{p,U}$ is better determined from a DSC experiment or from a series of CD or fluorescence detected heat induced unfolding experiments where $\Delta _rG_U$ is changed by adding denaturant (see below).
+It is thus generally advised not to fit $\Delta _rC_{p,U} = 0$ from such data unless the data is of very high quality and reveals clear curvature of $\Delta _rG_U$.
+Instead, it is advisable to set $\Delta _rC_{p,U} = 0$ in Eq.~\eqref{eq:constant.deltaCp.2}, or to use a predicted value \citep{geierhaas2007bppred}, when fitting to Eq.~\eqref{eq.heat.unf}. $\Delta _rC_{p,U}$ is better determined from a DSC experiment or from a series of CD or fluorescence detected heat induced unfolding experiments where $\Delta _rG_U$ is changed by adding denaturant (see below).